Babuyan Claro Volcano: Physical features

 The Askedna Hot Spring is located at the southern basal slope of Babuyan Claro.
 It has a temperature range of 44.6 to 50.2 C. The water is slightly acidic and the silica content is relatively high since the spring flows directly from lava flow deposits.
 The spring water can be classified as near-neutral sodium chloride brine.

 Eruptions

-Babuyan Claro has two confirmed historical eruptions: in 1831 and 1860.
+Babuyan Claro has one confirmed historical eruption: in 1860.
+Eruptions on Babuyan Claro is determined as probably strombolian or phreatomagmatic by the Philippine Institute of Volcanology and Seismology.

+Three eruptions were originally attributed to Babuyan Claro: in 1813, 1913, and 1917.
+Later research concluded there was no 1831 eruption at Babuyan Claro; changes in climate of that year were reattributed to an eruption of Zavaritski Caldera.
 The eruption on 1913 is listed as uncertain by the Global Volcanism Program of the Smithsonian Institution while the 1917 eruption is confirmed as an eruption of Smith Volcano.
-Eruptions on Babuyan Claro is determined as probably strombolian or phreatomagmatic by the Philippine Institute of Volcanology and Seismology.

 Recent reported activity

 In July 1993, there were reports of earthquakes and alleged drying up of vegetation at the upper slopes and summit area of the volcano but volcanologists said the earthquakes were of tectonic in origin and there was no significant change in the volcanic activity.

 In February 2004, there were reports of grayish steam clouds hovering above the summit but volcanologists from PHIVOLCS said the seismic swarm was of tectonic origin and the steaming activity was only wispy to weak.